 Required Subjects A level Geography is recommended, or alternatively one of the following subjects: Anthropology, Classics, Economics, English Literature, History, Philosophy, Psychology, Religious Studies, Sociology, World Development.

 GCSE Mathematics grade B or 6, English Language grade C or 4

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-BTEC Distinction, Distinction, Distinction in a related subject but may additionally require a supporting A level in Geography at grade A or alternative cognate subject.
-Please contact the Admissions Team for further advice.
+BTEC Distinction, Distinction, Distinction in a related subject but may additionally require a supporting A level in Geography or alternative cognate subject at grade B. Please contact the Admissions Team for further advice.

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

 Many of Lancaster's degree programmes are flexible, offering students the opportunity to cover a wide selection of subject areas to complement their main specialism.
 You will be able to study a range of modules, some examples of which are listed below.